 What happens in Browntown when the lease is over?

-At the end of the lease in Browntown, either party can opt to end the tenancy.
-The rental owner could choose not to renew the lease or the renter could choose to not to renew the lease.
-If the landlord wishes to end the lease, or end our management services, please send us written notice as described in your property management agreement.
+At the end of the lease term in Browntown, either party can opt to end the tenancy.
+The rental investor could choose not to renew the lease or the tenant could choose to not to renew the lease.
+If the rental investor wishes to end the lease, or conclude our management services, please send us written notice as described in your management agreement.

 When we don't receive such notice, we will strive to make choices that will keep your property producing the highest possible net income.
-This means that we will usually contact a renter 6 to 8 weeks before the end of the lease term in order to renew the lease.
+This means that we will usually create a new lease for a tenant 6 to 8 weeks before the end of the lease term in order to renew the lease.

 At that point we give the renter two choices: